-However, insurers don’t always cover damaged windows.
+However, insurers don’t always cover damaged or broken windows.
 And even if yours does, you need to know that such a claim may not be worth it.

 To weigh your options, every trusted window installation and roof repair company will advise you to consider the factors below to make a sound decision.

 Nature of Damage

 If you have a named-peril homeowners insurance policy, the risk behind your window damage must be listed in the document to get entitlement to a payout.
 But if you have an open-peril policy, your insurer may agree to pay you as long as the cause of damage isn’t excluded from the coverage.

 Generally, insurers don’t cover normal wear and tear.
 Like minor roof repair expenses, routine window maintenance duties are your responsibilities as a homeowner.

 Size of Deductible

 The cost of window replacement isn’t the only number you have to think about.
 Your deductible matters too.